radcamp/radcamp.github.io/Lisbon2020/02_intro_linux_CLI.md

 # This is a comment.
 It is frequently used to describe the line(s) below

 # "Folders" are called "directories" in Unix systems
-# The command below will show all files and directories in your current directory
+# The command below will show all files and directories in your current directory (AKA: dir)

 $ ls  # Comments can also be placed after a command.
 In this case you should type 'ls' in your command line
 ```

+### Before you start

+In order to minimize workspace "pollution", it is recommended that you place your VM in "Fullscreen" mode, and forget you are using a VM.
+For that, press `Right Ctrl + F`.

 ### Getting started

-First you need to open a terminal window.
+Now that you are set up, you need to open a terminal window.
 On the provided VM, you just have to click the word "Activities" in the top left of your screen, type the first few letters of "Terminal" and press `Enter`.
-A new window with a terminal window should open in your screen.
-You should notice something written in this window:
+A new window with a terminal (or console) should open in your screen.
+You should notice text similar to this:

 ```
 user@machine:~$
 ```

 This represent the command prompt.
 Left of the `@` is your username, and right of the `@` is the name of th machine you are logged in to.
 The `:` is a separator (to separate the machine's name from the next information).
 The `~` represents your current location; don't worry about it for now, but keep in mind that it changes as you move in the filesystem.
-Finally the `$` character; it represents the end of the prompt and informally means you are an unprivileged user (the default in UNIX systems).
+Finally the `$` character; it represents the end of the prompt and informally means you are an unprivileged user (the default in \*NIX systems).
 The convention is to have a `#` to represent the `root` user (administrator).
 As with most things \*NIX, the prompt can be altered and is likely to change depending on the system you are using; keep this in mind when using other systems.

 ### Navigation & orientation